 This is usually the cause of most frame damage and turns minor frame scratches into much larger scrapes.

 When you don't realise your chain has come off, it can feel as if the drivetrain isn't shifting properly.
 So riders sometimes pedal even harder to get the bike going.

 This nearly always ends in tears.
 With the chain getting wedged between the frame, then yanked out which wrecks and snags the paintwork.

 The best thing to do in that situation is to keep aware of what's going on below and calmly get off to put the chain back on carefully.
 It's tempting when you see pro-cyclists chip the chain back on whilst on the move, but for mere mortals, it usually ends in tears.

-As an after-thought, have you tried applying clear stickers to your frame to protect it from minor scrapes and scratches?
+Have you tried applying clear stickers to your carbon frame to protect it from minor scrapes and scratches?
 They are remarkably effective at protecting from stones and grit that flicks up from the road, and might just help in the aid of a chain coming off.

-Brands like Lizard Skins make thicker self-adhesive stickers that claim to serve as a 'protective shield against paint abrasion through outer cables, chain, installed bags, falling rocks and shoes'... and maybe your chain.
+Brands like Lizard Skins also make less specialist self-adhesive stickers that claim to serve as a 'protective shield against paint abrasion through outer cables, chain, installed bags, falling rocks and shoes'... and maybe your chain.
 It's a minor investment but could save you a lot of trouble and bother further down the line.

 Here's a list of handy tools and recommendations to have in your arsenal:

 - Chain Catcher

 Unsure what tools you need for your bike?
 Check out 8 essential bike tools that every cyclist should own.